nxhuy-github/k8s-note/kubernetes.md

 Every pod on a node is part of the bridge, and the bridge connects all pods on the same node together.

-### 5.1.3 Communication between Pods on different Nodes
+### Behind the scenes :label: Communication between Pods on different Nodes

 When the **Network Bridge** `cbr0` asks all the connected **Pods** if they have the right IP address and none of them say yes, then, this goes up to the Cluster level and looks for the IP address.